 Resource Query Language

 Resource Query Language (RQL) is a query language used by the Marketplace Platform in its REST API.
+It is used for querying and manipulating resources in the Marketplace Platform's .

-The Resource Query Language (or RQL) is used for querying and manipulating resources in the Marketplace Platform's REST API.
 With RQL, you can filter, sort, paginate, and project data.
 It is simple to use but flexible enough to handle complex scenarios.

 RQL consists of a set of operators that can be classified into three main categories:

-2. Logical Operators: These combine multiple conditions.
+Logical operators - These combine multiple conditions.

-Operators are formatted as operator(arg1,arg2,...).
+.
 Complex expressions can be created by nesting these operators.

 Suppose you want to list all users with a specific domain.
 Implementing filtering is essential, and this is where RQL comes in.

-the same expression can be written as:
+The same expression can be written as:

-To sort users based on their first name, your GET request would look like this:
+To sort users based on their first name, your GET

 To sort in the opposite direction, the '-' operator can be used: